 Greg LeMond introduced a new bicycle, this time a steel beauty: Greg LeMond Washoe.
 The frame of the new bike has been made of Reynolds 853 steel tubes.
 It is coming with only Shimano drivetrain with four different builds (105, Ultegra, Ultegra Di2, Dura-Ace Di2) for now, but Campagnolo versions will be available in late 2014.

-The Washoe is available as frame and fork or as a complete bike.
-LeMond delivers the bike professionally assembled and ready to ride to your home or favorite bike shop in four different build kits: Shimano 105, Ultegra, Ultegra Di2, or Dura Ace Di2.
+The Washoe is available as a frame and fork or as a complete bike.
+LeMond delivers the bike professionally assembled and ready to ride to your home or favorite bike shop in four different build kits: Shimano 105, Ultegra, Ultegra Di2, or Dura-Ace Di2.

 Pricing tags are (US): frameset only for $1,799, 105 build for $2,599, Ultegra build for $2,999, Ultegra Di2 build for $3,999 and Dura-Ace Di2 build for $5,999.